 Mattia Regi has seen it all: Having lived in Zürich for ten years, he has moved no less than seven times.
 "At apartment viewings, people would line up around the block."

 So Mattia and co-founder Bernhard Mäder drew up a business plan on a napkin...
-They weighed the economic costs generated by the apartment search, the application procedure and the viewings.
+They weighed the economic costs generated by the apartment search, the application procedure, and the viewings.
 "Why should 200 people wait for an apartment viewing with only one lucky tenant?"

-And sometimes, future tenants are politely asked to dispose of old furniture as part of taking over the flat...
+Sometimes, future tenants are politely asked to dispose of old furniture as part of taking over the flat...

-How flatfox works
+How renting with Flatfox works

 That's it!
 A fee is charged to the landlord only once a tenant has been signed.

-The team has me convinced that flatfox is a convenient tool for busy people or those who have newly arrived.
+The team has me convinced that Flatfox is a convenient tool for busy people or those who have newly arrived.
 I subscribe to their Facebook page to get updates on new apartments...
 I figured it never hurts to keep an eye out!